 - Minecraft fan?
 Why not try your hand at creating 3D objects for Minecraft using Tinkercad.

 Overall, it doesn’t matter what you make, as long as you’re making something!
-Creating is one of the best ways to learn how to code and independent projects make a great addition to your resume.
+Creating is one of the best ways to learn how to code and independent projects make a great addition to your CV.